locoslab/vue-typescript-jest/README.md

 </script>
 ```
 * Code coverage of `*.vue` files fails as the generated code contains a `with` statement that trips the babylon parser: use `coveragePathIgnorePatterns` as shown above to ignore the `*.vue` files
-* This package does not declare any dependencies: install the preferred versions of TypeScript, Jest, Vue.js, and vueify.
-Cf. [`package.json`](package.json) for the versions used during development.

 ## Contributing
 Contributions including bug reports, tests, and documentation are more than welcome.
 To get started with development: